apple/swift-log/Sources/Logging/Docs.docc/ImplementingALogHandler.md

 /// A log handler that appends formatted log lines to a file on disk. public struct FileLogHandler: LogHandler {
     /// The shared, thread-safe destination.
-Open it once, then share it across handlers: being a
+Open it once, then share it across handlers: because
-    /// reference type, all those value-semantic handlers write through one locked file handle. public final class Destination: @unchecked Sendable {
+    /// the destination is a reference type, all those value-semantic handlers write through a single
+    /// locked file handle.
+    public final class Destination: @unchecked Sendable {
         private let fileHandle: Mutex<FileHandle>